EdwardCatoiu/Alleleome/README.md

 # Alleleome
 This repository contains the data used to generate the figures and analysis in "Whole genome sequences from wild-type and laboratory evolved strains define the alleleome and establish its hallmarks" (2023).

+Datasets S2 and S4 will be available upon request.